neurodata/SPORF/README.md

 #> NULL
 ```

-“forest” is a trained forest which is needed for all other rerf
+`forest` is a trained forest which is needed for all other rerf
 functions.
 Additional parameters and more complex examples of training a
 forest can be found using the help function (`?RerF`)

-### Making predictions and determining error rate:
+## Making predictions and determining error rate:

 In the example below, trainIdx is used to subset the iris dataset in
 order to make a training set and a testing set.